yavin-dev/docs/pages/guide/03-start.md

 }
 ```

-When your dataset does have a dedicated dimension table, you can specify an alternate semantic model that can be searched for values by adding the `tableSource` attribute.
+When your dataset does have a dedicated dimension table, you can specify an alternate semantic model that can be searched for values by adding the `tableSource` attribute (a '.' separated expression consisting of two components: the table to search, followed by the column name to search in that table).
+The Yavin UI will issue separate search queries against this table when the user types in the search bar.
+The `tableSource` attribute can be configured to point to a different table or the same table where the dimension is defined.

 ```
 {